 New Zealand payday filing requires an Employment Information (EI) return for every pay run.
 Electronic filers have 2 working days from payday to submit; paper filers have 10 working days.
 Electronic filing becomes mandatory once annual PAYE plus ESCT reaches NZD 50,000.
-A late return attracts a $250 penalty per pay-run, and the upload route for filers without an integrated payroll gateway is myIR's express file transfer, which accepts CSV or XML files matching IRD's payday filing file upload specification.
-These figures come directly from Inland Revenue's payday filing rules.
+For filers without an integrated payroll gateway, the upload route is myIR's express file transfer, which accepts CSV or XML files matching IRD's payday filing file upload specification.
+These filing deadlines and the electronic-filing threshold come directly from Inland Revenue's payday filing rules.

 The EI return is the form.
 It replaced the older monthly IR348 employer monthly schedule when payday filing became compulsory in 2019, and it sits alongside the IR345 employer deductions form on which the matching PAYE, child support, KiwiSaver, ESCT, and student loan amounts are paid across to IRD.